deepmindru-afk/cuga-agent/README.md

 # Chrome will open automatically at https://localhost:8005
 # then try sending your task to CUGA: 'get top account by revenue from digital sales'

+# 5. View agent trajectories (optional)
+cuga viz

+# This launches a web-based dashboard for visualizing and analyzing
+# agent execution trajectories, decision-making, and tool usage

 ```

 <details>
 <summary>🤖 LLM Configuration - Advanced Options</summary>